vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 Here, I've taken relatively simpler VM handler as a sample, and I'd like to examine it in detail.

 This represents one unit of a VM handler.
-I put some comments for you.
+I deliberately included the obfuscated version to show readers the actual disassembly.
-Although it should semantically be a single routine, it's been chopped up into numerous basic blocks.
+They should semantically be a single routine, though it's been chopped up into numerous basic blocks.

 Let's closely look at them!